hackclub/hackclub/workshops/login_auth/README.md

   font-size: 16px;
 }
 ```

 This way you can add styles to divisions, ids, the whole webpage.
-Inspect my [CSS file](https://repl.it/@tanishqsoni/Loginauth#style.css)
+Inspect my [CSS file](https://repl.it/@tanishqsoni/Loginauth#style.css).

-You can select different colors from a [color Picker](https://www.google.com/search?q=color+picker) to give your webpage an attractive look.
+You can select different colors from a [color picker](https://www.google.com/search?q=color+picker) to give your webpage a cool colorful look.

-You can also add fonts to your webpage, as I have added `Nunito` font as you can see a line of code in HTML `<head>`.
-You can choose fonts from [Google Fonts](https://fonts.google.com/) and link them.

 If you need help regarding various keywords uses in CSS, so you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 Yayyy 🎊!
 You are finished with the coding part!

-Try logging in with the EMAIL and PASSWORD you recorded in Firebase.
-If it worked you should be all set!
+Take a look at [Final Code](https://repl.it/@tanishqsoni/Loginauth).

 ## Hooray!🎉
 You finished the Web Login Authentication Workshop by completing all tasks: